MENU

 What can we learn from refugee claimants' journeys about promoting equity in the workplace?

-Join us on October 25 at the Morris J. Wosk Centre for Dialogue to hear the first-hand experiences of refugee claimants and employers.
-Gain insight on how they navigated the employment landscape and consider the challenges encountered along the way.
-By delving into their experiences and highlighting Kinbrace’s reflective practices on the employee-employer relationship, we can bridge the knowledge gap, foster inclusion, and ultimately, create workplaces that honour the principles of equity.
+On October 25th, 2023, we heard the first-hand experiences of refugee claimants and employers.
+Gained insight on how they navigated the employment landscape and consider the challenges encountered along the way.
+By delving into their experiences and highlighting Kinbrace’s reflective practices on the employee-employer relationship, we strived to bridge the knowledge gap, foster inclusion, and ultimately, create workplaces that honour the principles of equity.

 Wed, 25 Oct 2023